← writing

 11-1

-you can't. sweep the boundary through every angle — every orientation catches one +1 and one -1 on each side. the perceptron will oscillate forever, shoving the boundary back and forth, never settling.
+you can't. sweep the boundary through every angle: at least one side always ends up mixed, and the counter never reaches zero. (it's even being generous: it scores whichever side-labeling flatters your line.) the perceptron will oscillate forever, shoving the boundary back and forth, never settling.

 there are two ways out: